 Structures destroyed, more fissures open

 Flaming rivers of molten rock have already destroyed at least 40 structures.
+But newer, fresher lava shooting out from fissures spell more danger.

 The volcano has caused almost two dozen fissures to crack the Earth’s surface open – purging fountains of lava and dangerous sulfur dioxide.